IPvZero/IOS-XR-NETCONF-LAB/README.md

 ```

 ### WARNING
 This lab uses a shared resource.
-If others are using it at the same to you might experience errors/timeouts.
+If others are using it at the same to you might experience errors (lock denied...) and failures due to timeouts.
+When this happens, you may have to wait til the resource if freed up.

 ### LAB INSTRUCTIONS
 To change the the configurations simply enter the host_vars directory and modify the values in the R1.yaml file.